 Each brake pad is provided with a wear indicator groove, which allows you to check the brake pad wear without having to disassemble the brake.
 To check the brake pad wear, check the wear indicator groove.
-If a brake pad has worn to the point that the wear indicator groove is almost in contact with the disc plate, have a Yamaha dealer replace the brake pads as a set.
+If a brake pad has worn to the point that the wear indicator groove has almost disappeared, have a Yamaha dealer replace the brake pads as a set.